 Well, agnosticism was my path after high school until meditation and difficulties turned me back toward religion in my late twenties.
 At that point, I started to see many simple proofs for the value of Spirituality and of the existence of a higher being.
 And there have been a number of wonderful teachings of the value of giving thanks that don’t even center on a All Knowing, All Seeing, Being in the Sky that unfortunately for many is clothed in unpalatable traditional garb that seems to need changing.

 One of the great teachers and mentors that have clarified and expanded on the value of appreciation and giving thanks are Kurt and Patricia Wright.
 Giving appreciation actually benefits the giver by training the mind to focus on and find value.
 If you’ve ever bought a car, you’ve probably experienced the sudden appearance of your vehicle all over the road.
-Your model of Volkswagon or Ford Truck was probably covering the road in the same numbers before and after your purchase.
-But your mind was suddenly tuned into finding your make and model.
-The same goes with finding value.
+Your model of Volkswagen or Ford Truck was probably covering the road in the same numbers before and after your purchase.
+But your mind was suddenly tuned into finding your make and model or even probably finding someone reliable to renovate and accommodate truck bed covers into the existing model.
 If you have the choice between picking up a piece of trash or a 20 dollar bill, we’d all easily choose the 20 dollar bill.
 Yet, when it comes to the trash we pick up and hold in our minds, most of us are much less discriminatory.
 Deliberate appreciation is just good training of the mind to pick up the good stuff!
 And the more we train our minds in this direction, the more good things and great opportunities we’ll be able to see and enjoy.

 A very interesting thing happened on the drive back east.
 Sometimes it’s easy to focus on the length of the driving, the inconvenience, the poor driving habits of others, or bad road conditions.
 Instead I started asking value-generating questions, things that Kurt and Patricia Wright recommend we do.
 What do I like about this road?
 What’s great about the snow I’m seeing?
 I did this for about five minutes.
 I had been a little depressed, and after a while my mind drifted away from this little exercise.
 What shocked me was realizing a short while later I was in a tremendously good mood, and I was able to offer jokes and cheerfulness that not only lifted my own spirits, but that of my passenger.